-Little House on the Prairie author Laura Ingalls Wilder was a real-life pioneer girl who endured tornadoes, wildfires, malaria, blizzards, and near-starvation, but her books were fictionalized, highly edited accounts of her life.
+Little House on the Prairie author Laura Ingalls Wilder was a real-life pioneer girl who endured tornadoes, blizzards, wildfires, malaria, and near-starvation, but her books were fictionalized, highly edited accounts of her life.
 What was the real story?
 Why did the family leave the house in the big woods?
 What were her true feelings about Native Americans?
 What happened in her marriage to Almanzo?
 How did Laura start writing?
-Caroline Fraser, drawing from letters, diaries, unfinished manuscripts, and interviews, spent years uncovering the true story.
-She will be at Prairie Lights Books in Iowa City on Monday, December 4, 7 p.m. to read from her acclaimed biography, Prairie Fires: The American Dreams of Laura Ingalls Wilder.
+Author Caroline Fraser, drawing from letters, diaries, unfinished manuscripts, and interviews, spent years uncovering the true story for her acclaimed biography, Prairie Fires: The American Dreams of Laura Ingalls Wilder.

 Metropolitan Books kindly supplied this interview with Caroline Fraser:

 Many people feel like they know Laura Ingalls Wilder.
 Was her real life different from the one she portrayed in the books?

 One of the reasons why I wanted to write this book is that I came to feel that “Laura” had almost been loved to death, sort of like a beloved doll or toy.
 Between the fictional Laura of the books and the even more heavily fictionalized girl of the TV show, we’ve tended to lose sight of the fact that Laura Ingalls Wilder was a real person who was complicated and intense.

 She’s also someone whose life opens a window on everything from frontier history and the Plains Indian wars to the Dust Bowl and the Great Depression.
 Her real life is even more remarkable, in some ways, than the story in her books, which ended at age 18 with her marriage.

 How did you become interested in Wilder’s story?